 2.3.2 Login

-The precondition: users have already registered.
+The precondition: user has already registered.

-The purpose: users have to enter their credentials to login after registration step.
+The purpose: user has to enter his or her credentials to login after registration step.

 The steps: shown in Figure 2.2.
-Users launch the app and enter their username and password.
-The app will navigate to the main screen where users find helpful information such as the current location, date, weather, and they can proceed to any of the four main screens: Outfit of the day, My Closet, My Laundry Bag, My Outfit History.
+The user launches the app and enter his or her username and password.
+The app will navigate to the main screen where the user will find helpful information such as the current location, date, weather, and the user can proceed to any of the four main screens: Outfit of the day, My Closet, My Laundry Bag, My Outfit History.

 Figure 2.2: Login diagram